OpenNebula/website/content/7.0/quick_start/try_opennebula/opennebula_evaluation_environment/provisioning_edge_cluster.md

 https://<FRONT-END IP>:2616/fireedge/provision
 ```

-In the log in screen, enter the credentials for user `oneadmin`.
+In the login screen, enter the credentials for user `oneadmin`.

 Sunstone will display the **OneProvision** screen: